 The listed building consent application was approved on 26th October 2018.

-Primark will reopen within the Commonwealth House extension at Castle Street on 8th December 2018.
+Primark reopened within the Commonwealth House extension at Castle Street on 8th December 2018 and a temporary Primark store opened at Fountain House, Donegall Place on 16th April 2019.